themcaffee/fast-style-youtube-vr/README.md

 # Fast Style Youtube VR

-Step inside a world painted by your favorite artist.
+Step inside a virtual world painted by your favorite artist.
 Simple proof of concept script to download Youtube VR videos, transfer style using fast style, add metadata, and reupload to Youtube for viewing.
+Requires a good GPU to finish in reasonable amount of time.

 [![Venice Scream](https://img.youtube.com/vi/jfiGyaFzHug/0.jpg)](https://www.youtube.com/watch?v=jfiGyaFzHug)